calvbore/zk-hello-world-noir/README.md

     message = message | messageChars[i] << 8*(messageChars.length-i-1);
 }
 ```
+Each character of the `msg` string will be its own element of the array.
+You'll need to gather them into a single `bytes32` and place each in the correct position.

 Check that the `proved_root` and `proved_depth` values match those stored by `YourContract`.